-- Slouching over with an arched back, when sitting down
+- Slouching when sitting down

-- Eating alone in my bedroom
+- Eating alone, in places such as the bedroom

-- Snacking too often, so not wanting to eat a large meal or playing with food
+- Snacking too often, so not wanting to eat a large meal

-- Having arguments or meltdowns at meal times (due to not enjoying or hating the experience)
+- Having arguments or meltdowns at meal times (due to not enjoying, or hating the experience)